joelouthan/Theologicus/src/genesis/genesis04.md

 ### God meets us when we are tempted by sin

->3 In the course of time Cain presented some of the land’s produce as an offering to the LORD.
-4 And Abel also presented an offering—some of the firstborn of his flock and their fat portions.
-The LORD had regard for Abel and his offering, 5 but he did not have regard for Cain and his offering.
+>3 In the course of time Cain presented some of the land’s produce as an offering to the LORD.And Abel also presented an offering—some of the firstborn of his flock and their fat portions.
+The LORD had regard for Abel and his offering,but he did not have regard for Cain and his offering.
 Cain was furious, and he looked despondent.
 >
 >6 Then the LORD said to Cain, “Why are you furious?
-And why do you look despondent?
-7 If you do what is right, won’t you be accepted?
+And why do you look despondent?If you do what is right, won’t you be accepted?
 But if you do not do what is right, sin is crouching at the door.
 Its desire is for you, but you must rule over it.”

 >James 1:13 (CSB) No one undergoing a trial should say, “I am being tempted by God,” since God is not tempted by evil, and he himself doesn’t tempt anyone.